urasandesu/Prig/README.md

 ## STATUS
-As of Feb 22, 2014, Prig does not work completely.
+As of Mar 16, 2014, Prig does not work completely.
 However, we steadily continue to develop at the private repository.
 This framework will come out within the year if everything goes well.